-Studies have shown that a product's color influences 6-80% of a customer's purchasing decision.
+Studies have shown that color influences 84.7% of a customer's purchasing decision.
 Selecting the right color for your industry and customer demographic can make a large impact in sales.

 It's not just about selecting a specific color to drive business or evoke emotion, it's about understanding the contrast of other colors in not only a design or composition but also your industry.
 For example, if you are working on new branding and 90% of your competitors use blue as the core color you may want to stand out by using another color.